 Judge Richard A. Jones Biography

-The Honorable Richard A. Jones is a United States District Court Judge for the Western District of Washington in Seattle, Washington.
-He served as a King County Superior Court Judge for 13½ years before his appointment to the federal bench in 2007.
+The Honorable Richard A. Jones has been a United States District Court Judge in Seattle since his appointment to the federal bench in 2007.
+Previously, he served as a King County Superior Court Judge for over 13 years.

 Judge Jones received a Bachelor of Public Affairs degree from Seattle University in 1972 and is a 1975 University of Washington Law School graduate.